hadley/adv-r/Functional-programming.md

 cube
 ```

-That's because the function itself doesn't change; it's the enclosing environment, e.g. `environment(square)`, that's different.
+That's because the function itself doesn't change; it's the enclosing environment, `environment(square)`, that's different.
 One way to see the contents of the environment is to convert it to a list:

 ```R
 as.list(environment(square))